wlonk/arcadia/rules/the_gm.rst

 Sometimes social missteps, awkward interactions, or snubs might cause you to mark segments.
 Sometimes, simple neglect of the problem might.
-Use your judgment, but remember to keep your principles in mind: you are not here to punish the characters, but you are here to keep the world verisimilitudinous and to keep the characters' lives complex and compelling.
+Use your judgment, but remember to keep your agenda in mind: you are not here to punish the characters, but you are here to keep the world verisimilitudinous and to keep the characters' lives complex and compelling.